 In some ways, realized eschatology is related to full preterism, the teaching that the end-times prophecies in the Bible have all been fulfilled; and to “Kingdom Now” theology, which says that we are already living in the kingdom of God and can tap into the promises associated with the kingdom any time we want.

-The fact that realized eschatology was the brainchild of a liberal theologian—and continues to be a pet doctrine in liberal circles—should be enough to raise red flags.
+The fact that realized eschatology was formulated by a liberal theologian—and continues to be a pet doctrine in liberal circles—should be enough to cause us caution.
+But more important than that is comparing the doctrine of realized eschatology to what the Bible says and what we know to be true of world events.
 Of course, there are some aspects of eschatology that have been “realized” or fulfilled.
 But not everything.
 Jesus Himself spoke of “this age, and . . . the age to come” (Luke 18:30), giving His disciples hope of a future age different from the current one.
 When Jesus ascended into heaven, the angels told the disciples, “This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven” (Acts 1:11).
 The angels’ words clearly point to a yet-future event in eschatology, giving the disciples something to look forward to (see Titus 2:13).